RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>13</sup> Distributing to the necessity of saints; given to hospitality.
 <sup>14</sup> Bless them which persecute you: bless, and curse not.
 <sup>15</sup> Rejoice with them that do rejoice, and weep with them that weep.
-<sup>16</sup> [Be] of the same mind one toward another .
+<sup>16</sup> [Be] of the same mind one toward another.
 Mind not high things, but condescend to men of low estate.
 Be not wise in your own conceits.
 <sup>17</sup> Recompense to no man evil for evil.
 Provide things honest in the sight of all men.
 <sup>18</sup> If it be possible, as much as lieth in you, live peaceably with all men.
 <sup>19</sup> Dearly beloved, avenge not yourselves, but [rather] give place unto wrath: for it is written, Vengeance [is] mine; I will repay, saith the Lord.